tim-kos/waveformjson/README.md

 Waveformjson
 ========

 Waveformjson is based on [waveform](https://github.com/benalavi/waveform) and functions the same.
-The only difference is that it generates json instead of json files.
+The only difference is that it generates json instead of png files.

 Installation
 ============